|3. The Gods and Religions of Planet Earth

 Paganism was much more benign (except for a few human sacrifices).

-God exists only in the mind of man.
-Therefore God is imaginary.
-Therefore religion is illegitimate.
+Gods exist only in the mind of man.
+Therefore gods are imaginary.
+Therefore religions and holy

-It can not be proven that supernatural entities exist - because they do not exist.
+It is not possible to prove that supernatural entities exist, because - they do not exist.

 Imaginary gods are the result of self-deception.
 We should not do that to ourselves.
 We should